leakless21/chunkformer/docs/API_DOCUMENTATION.md

 Under the hood, the service initializes a speech recognition model at application startup and uses decoding utilities to produce text transcriptions from audio inputs.

+Note on timestamps

+- All successful JSON responses now include a "timestamp" string in ISO 8601 format (YYYY-MM-DDTHH:mm:ss.sssZ).
+This applies to /transcribe_audio/, /batch-transcribe, /transcribe/status/{task_id}, /cache/cleanup, and /cache/status.

 ## Endpoints

 Base URL